lallaria/MultiworldGG/worlds/stardew_valley/docs/setup_en.md

     * (Only for the TextClient)
 - Other Stardew Valley Mods [Nexus Mods](https://www.nexusmods.com/stardewvalley)
     * There are [supported mods](https://github.com/agilbert1412/StardewArchipelago/blob/6.x.x/Documentation/Supported%20Mods.md)
-  that you can add to your yaml to include them with the Archipelago randomization
+  that you can add to your yaml to include them with the MultiworldGG randomization

     * It is **not** recommended to further mod Stardew Valley with unsupported mods, although it is possible to do so.
   Mod interactions can be unpredictable, and no support will be offered for related bugs.